BLEND360/blendx-sfguide-mktplace/docs/DEPLOYMENT.md

 ### Steps

-1. Reads the latest version and patch from the QA release channel
+1. Reads the latest version and patch from the STABLE release channel (or uses manual override)
 2. Validates the promotion is monotonic (no regressions)
-3. Promotes the QA version to the DEFAULT (production) release channel
+3. Promotes the version to the DEFAULT (production) release channel
 4. Sets the DEFAULT release directive

 ### Manual Override